Photo © 2003 R.K. Swenson

 Dagmar gets down wid the tunes in the temperate-zone forest, self-portrait 1999

 Since those early days, Dagmar has performed on many stages -- clubs, concert halls, and live radio and TV shows.
-Starting as a soloist, accompanying herself while fingerpicking acoustic guitar, she performed at Maryland-DC-Virginia area clubs, worked with local radio stations, performed a solo concert at Gaston Hall, Georgetown University, and briefly, in her first experiment with an accompanist, she worked as a duo with upright bassist John Previti.
-When she auditioned for and won a tour overseas to Europe and Africa, she traveled for six weeks, performing in enlisted men's and officers' clubs at U.S. Navy bases in Spain and Morocco.
+Starting as a soloist, accompanying herself while fingerpicking acoustic guitar, she performed at Maryland-DC-Virginia area clubs, worked with radio stations, performed a solo concert at a packed Gaston Hall, (Georgetown University, Washington, DC), and briefly, in her first experiment with an accompanist, she worked as a duo with upright bassist John Previti.
+When she auditioned for, and won, a six-week tour to Europe and Africa, she performed in enlisted men's and officers' clubs at U.S. Navy bases in Spain and Morocco.
 Upon her return, Dagmar put together a rhythm and blues group, The Kokomo Mojos.
 It was a short-lived but noble experiment.
-Following its demise, she put together a three-women, one-man rockabilly act with a punk edge, The Seductones, that played regularly at one of the DC area's best-known rock institutions, The Psychedelly.
-They continued to perform around the Mid-Atlantic region for a number of years† until Dagmar took a hiatus from the music business.
-During these years, she taught high school English to hundreds of students in Montgomery County Public Schools in Maryland, followed by a stint at a Top 5 firm as a graphic artist, learning skills which she uses today when designing CD's, posters, and other published commercial art.
+Following its demise, she put together a three-women, one-man rockabilly act with a punk edge, The Seductones (a.k.a.
+Dagmar and The Seductones), that played regularly at one of the DC area's best-known rock institutions, The Psychedelly.

-honed a sultry stage presence (Marianne Meyer, The Washington Post).
+Now billed by her middle name, Dagmar, in December 2001 she transformed The Seductones into Dagmar and The Seductones and focused purely on singing and entertaining.
+She has since “… honed a sultry stage presence” (Marianne Meyer, The Washington Post).
 From concerts to clubs, honky tonks to hotels, ballrooms to barn dances, Dagmar delights her audiences.
 Her debut CD, LITTLE BITTA LOVE, was released in 2004, on TYM Records.
 Hear her on the newest, COME BACK TO ME, released in 2007.
 (See reviews.)

 Bob Newscaster Bio